CompuTec/computec-docs/docs/wms/user-guide/starting.md

 ## Documents tab

 Checking a specific checkbox displays the Warehouse Selection form of a particular transaction.
 If you want to use only one default warehouse, uncheck a checkbox for a required transaction and type in a required warehouse.
-Click [here](../administrator-guide/client-settings-warehouses/overview.md) to find out more.
+Click [here](../user-guide/client-settings-warehouses/overview.md)

 ![Document Tab](./media/starting/documents-tab.png)